MLogdberg/mlogdberg.github.io/_posts/2019-08-23-Function and Application Insight part 2.md

 ![Operation and custom Property](/assets/uploads/2019/08/functionsAi-operations-custom-properties.png)

-We can also set the Operation to have failed even if we continued the run, good for marking parts of failure while still needing to complete the rest of the run.
+We can also set the Operation to have failed even if we continued the run, good for highlight parts of failure while still needing to complete the rest of the run.

 ![Operation and custom Property](/assets/uploads/2019/08/functionsAi-operationfailed.png)